Parliamentary constituencies in Surrey: 2010 boundary changes

-Proposed boundary changes
+2024 boundary changes

 See 2023 Periodic Review of Westminster constituencies for further details.

-Following the abandonment of the Sixth Periodic Review (the 2018 review), the Boundary Commission for England formally launched the 2023 Review on 5 January 2021.
-Initial proposals were published on 8 June 2021 and, following two periods of public consultation, revised proposals were published on 8 November 2022.
-Final proposals will be published by 1 July 2023.
+For the 2023 Periodic Review of Westminster constituencies, which redrew the constituency map ahead of the 2024 United Kingdom general election, the Boundary Commission for England opted to combine Surrey with Berkshire and Hampshire as a sub-region of the South East Region.

-The commission has proposed that Surrey be combined with Berkshire and Hampshire as a sub-region of the South East Region.
-As a result, the majority of the abolished constituency of South West Surrey would be combined with parts of the current constituency of East Hampshire to form a new cross-county boundary constituency named Farnham and Bordon.
-The remainder of South West Surrey would be combined with parts of Guildford, Mole Valley and Surrey Heath to form the new constituency of Godalming and Ash.
-The communities of Englefield Green and Virginia Water in the borough of Runnymede would be included in the Berkshire constituency of Windsor.
-Following changes to Mole Valley, it is proposed that this constituency is renamed Dorking and Horley.
+As a result, the majority of the abolished constituency of South West Surrey was combined with parts of the constituency of East Hampshire to form a cross-county boundary constituency named Farnham and Bordon.
+The remainder of South West Surrey was combined with parts of Guildford, Mole Valley and Surrey Heath to form the new constituency of Godalming and Ash.
+The communities of Englefield Green and Virginia Water in the borough of Runnymede were included in the Berkshire constituency of Windsor.
+Following some significant changes to Mole Valley, this constituency was renamed Dorking and Horley.